kevinab25/COP_4502_Assg2/question1/README.md

 which is when the Minatour will have people stop going in.

-Did not have time to check the runtime but i did test with values of 5, 10, 20, and 50 as it was not specified For input: In Main please change numGuests  or simply uncomment the scanner for user input.
+Did not have time to check the runtime but i did test with values of 5, 10, 20, and 50 as it was not specified However it can be notable that for large inputs, this algorithm might take long as it is randomized which guest will go in and it can result in many guests waiting on the leader to order a new cupcake.
+For input: In Main please change numGuests  or simply uncomment the scanner for user input.